MagnusOstertag/GQA_reproduction/ReadMe.md

 2. pie diagrams of the structural or semantic types, semantic steps (fig. 8, supplemental and fig. 6, main paper): qualitatively and quantitatively different diagrams
     * e.g. for the semantic type `relate` a share of 46.5% instead of 52%.
         * check with %TODO
 3. table of the function catalog (tab.
-2, supplemental): the combinations of semantic and structural types are different getting the unique combinations of semantic and structural
+2, supplemental, partly fig. 7 top right, supplemental): the combinations of semantic and structural types are different getting the unique combinations of semantic and structural
     * e.g. `compare` <-> `attr` in the table, but in the data
         * check with %TODO
     * e.g. no `compare` to `object` in the data?
         * check with %TODO
+    * how are the question types derived: the question type distribution looks very different
     * also, in the header semantic and structural seems to be switched
 4. stacked bar visualization of the balancing (fig. 10, supplemental and fig. 5, main paper): different ranking and other significat differences for all but the upper left figure
     * no `car_modernity` (only `car_modern`) and `ground_table` in the data